winitzki/scall/tutorial/programming_dhall.md

 ```

 Here are `Functor` evidence values for `List` and `Optional`.
-The required `fmap` methods are already available in the Dhall prelude:
+The required `fmap` methods are already available in   Dhall's Prelude:

 ```dhall
 let List/map = https://prelude.dhall-lang.org/List/map